DC electric field driven discretization of single-particle excitation spectra in a Mott insulator: Results

-Figure \ref{fig:TARPES}(c) presents $A^{-} (k,\omega, t_{\text{pr}})$ at $\omega_0 = 0.1$.
-The pump pulse, as a function of time, is plotted in Fig.~\ref{fig:TARPES}(a).
-A new peak structure below the upper side of the doublon branch emerges, corresponding to the stripe structure discussed above.
-To more closely imitate the effect of a dc electric field using the pump pulse, we also display the case at $\omega_0 = 0.05$ in Fig.~\ref{fig:TARPES}(d).
-The newly emerged band is more clearly visible in this situation.
+Figure \ref{fig:TARPES}(c) shows $I^{-} (k,\omega, t_{\text{pr}})$ for a pump pulse with $\omega_0 = 0.1$ [see Fig.~\ref{fig:TARPES}(a)].
+Notably, a new dispersion emerges just below the upper holon branch.
+As observed in Fig.~\ref{fig:spectra}(b), the DOS under the dc electric field of $E_0 = 0.1$ exhibits a separation of the spectral peak at the band edge.
+Since the peak position of the newly emerging dispersion almost coincides with that of the separated band-edge peak in the DOS, the calculated TARPES spectra successfully capture the characteristics of single-particle excitations.
+To further refine the approximation of a dc electric field using a pump pulse, we also examine the case of $\omega_0 = 0.05$, as shown in Fig.~\ref{fig:TARPES}(d).
+In this scenario, a stripe-like structure becomes apparent, suggesting a possible connection to the multiple peaks observed in the DOS.

 We would like to explain how the parameters used in our current calculations correspond to actual experiments.
 Materials that can be described by the one-dimensional Hubbard model include cuprates \ce{Sr2CuO3} \cite{Neudert1998PRL, Fujisawa1999PRB} and \ce{SrCuO2} \cite{Kim2004PRL}.
-In \ce{SrCuO2}, for example, the on-site Coulomb interaction is estimated to be $U/t_{\text{h}} = 7.8$ \cite{Kim2004PRL, Benthien2007PRB}, which is close to the value used in this study.
+In \ce{SrCuO2}, for example, the on-site Coulomb interaction is estimated to be $U/t_{\text{h}} \approx 7.8$ \cite{Kim2004PRL, Benthien2007PRB}, which is close to the value used in this study.
 Assuming that the hopping integral is $t_{\text{h}} \approx 0.4$~\si{eV}, the frequency of the electric field corresponds to $\omega_0 = 0.1 t_{\text{h}} \approx 10~\text{\si{THz}}$.
-Additionally, with a lattice constant of $a \approx 4~\mathrm{\AA}$, the estimated strength of the electric field is $E_0 = 0.1 t_{\text{h}} / a \approx 1~\text{\si{MV/cm}}$.
-Because these values are practical in experiments, the stripe structure in single-particle excitation spectra can potentially be observed using TARPES of THz pump pulse.
-Owning to the issue of negative spectra at larger $E_0$ values, we do not present results in the strong electric-field regime here.
-However, we anticipate that increasing the intensity of the pump pulse will also render the Wannier-Stark ladder visible in experiments.
+With a lattice constant of $a \approx 4~\mathrm{\AA}$, the estimated strength of the electric field is $E_0 = 0.1 t_{\text{h}} / a \approx 1~\text{\si{MV/cm}}$.
+Since these values are practical in ultrafast terahertz experiments, the stripe structure in single-particle excitation spectra can potentially be observed using TARPES of the terahertz pump pulse.